Drug information provided by: IBM Micromedex

 Contact your doctor as soon as possible if you have chest pain or discomfort, a fast heartbeat, trouble with breathing, or fever and chills.
 These may be symptoms of a very serious problem with your heart.

 This medicine will often make you sweat less, causing your body temperature to increase.
-Use extra care not to become overheated during exercise or hot weather while you are using this medicine, since overheating may result in heat stroke.
-Also, hot baths or saunas may make you feel dizzy or faint while you are using this medicine.
+Use extra care not to become overheated during exercise or hot weather while you are receiving this medicine, since overheating may result in heat stroke.
+Also, hot baths or saunas may make you feel dizzy or faint while you are receiving this medicine.

 Dizziness, lightheadedness, or fainting may occur, especially when you get up suddenly from a lying or sitting position.
 Getting up slowly may help.
 If this problem continues or gets worse, check with your doctor.